Hamilton Heights, Manhattan: Education

-Community District 9 has a higher rate of college-educated residents than the rest of the city as of 2018.
-A plurality of residents age 25 and older (49%) have a college education or higher, while 21% have less than a high school education and 30% are high school graduates or have some college education.
+Community District 9 had a higher rate of college-educated residents than the rest of the city as of 2018.
+A plurality of residents age 25 and older (49%) had a college education or higher, while 21% had less than a high school education and 30% were high school graduates or had some college education.
 By contrast, 64% of Manhattan residents and 43% of city residents have a college education or higher.
 The percentage of students in Community District 9 excelling in math rose from 25% in 2000 to 49% in 2011, and reading achievement increased from 32% to 35% during the same time period.

 Community District 9's rate of elementary school student absenteeism is higher than the rest of New York City.
-In the 2016–2017 school year, 27% of elementary school students missed twenty or more days per school year, more than the citywide average of 20%.
+In the 2016–17 school year, 27% of elementary school students missed 20 or more days per school year, more than the citywide average of 20%.
 Additionally, 65% of high school students in Community District 9 graduate on time, less than the citywide average of 75%.